davenchohan/shapes-maze_gui/README.md

-Only code that has my signature was edited by me.
+Only code that has my signature was implemented by me.
 Template and other classes were provided by SFU.

 ## MainGUI